JedLee6/Flutter_In_Practice_V2_English/chapter02/section02-widgets introduction.md

 ### 2. State life cycle

 Understanding the life cycle of State is important to the development of flutter.
 In order to impress the reader, we demonstrate the life cycle of State through an example in this section.
-In the following example, again using the counter function as an example, we implement a CounterWidget component that we click to increment the counter by 1.
+In the following example, again using the counter function as an example, we create a CounterWidget that we click to increment the counter by 1.
 Since we want to save the counter's numerical state, we should inherit the StatefulWidget as follows:

 ```dart
 class CounterWidget extends StatefulWidget {